Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

 I encourage you to look over the scandevices.py [LINK: scandevices.py](./scandevices.py) and the class that is uses to do all of the scanning and configuration [LINK: classes/scanfordevices.py](./classes/scanfordevices.py).

-## Provisioning our Devices in Azure IoT Central
+## Create our Device Template in Azure IoT Central
 The next thing we get to do is work on our Device Template in Azure IoT Central.
 The first gateway type we are going to create for Provisioning is a "TRANSPARENT" gateway where it looks like our BLE devices are connected directly to IoT Central.

-Let's get started at IoT Central and create an application [LINK: Welcome to IoT Central](http://apps.azureiotcentral.com/ )
+Let's get started at IoT Central and create an application [LINK: Welcome to IoT Central](http://apps.azureiotcentral.com/)

 * Click the "My Apps" on the sidebar
 * Select "+ New Application" from the main bar at the top